 What to Serve with Stuffing

-- Slow Cooker Turkey Breast Roast
+- Slow Cooker Turkey Roast

 - Air Fryer Boneless Turkey Breast

-- Healthy Mashed Potatoes
+- Mashed Potatoes with Greek Yogurt

-- Air Fryer Butternut Squash
+- Air Fryer Butternut Squash Cubes

-- Healthy Cranberry Sauce
+- Orange Cinnamon Cranberry Sauce

-- Gravy Without Drippings
+- Homemade Turkey Gravy Without Drippings

 Recipe Variations

 - Switch up the sausage: If you prefer to use a different kind of sausage, you can also use turkey sausage or chicken sausage.
-Sage sausage tastes delicious too for a more festive flair!
+Sage sausage tastes delicious, too, for a more festive flair!

 - Make it vegetarian: To keep this stuffing vegetarian-friendly, feel free to replace the sausage with a plant-based meat alternative.
 Or, omit it completely.